Local’s Guide to Josefstadt, the 8th District of Vienna

 By Tram

-Tram line 2 and 5 traverse Josefstadt, providing seamless connections to neighboring districts and the inner city.
+Tram lines 2, 5, 12, 43, and 44 traverse Josefstadt, providing seamless connections to neighboring districts and the inner city.
 They present a scenic and relaxed mode to experience the district’s ambiance and beauty.

 By U-Bahn (Subway)